-Congratulations!
-You sold your item on eBay.
-Now what?
+So, you've sold your item on eBay.
+What now?
 How do you ship your sold eBay items?

-Follow these rules for shipping an eBay item to ensure success:
+Follow these rules for shipping an eBay item to ensure shipping success:

-- Pack Carefully.
-Pack the item carefully to ensure that it is not damaged during shipment.
-Packing material such as newspaper or plastic bags is cheap, so use lots to protect your item.
+- Pack Carefully: Pack the item carefully to ensure that it is not damaged during shipment.
+Packing materials such as newspaper or plastic bags are cheap, so use lots to protect your item.

 Boxes and Packing Materials